FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/lora.md

 title: "Shrinking AI Models for Embedded Systems Using Low Rank Approximations (LoRA)"
 date: 2024-04-03
 mathjax: true
-tags : [AI, Machine Learning, Deep Learning, Low Rank Approximation, SVD, Neural Networks, Optimization, LORA]
+tags :
+  - AI
+    - Machine Learning
+    - Deep Learning
+    - Low Rank Approximation
+    - SVD
+    - Neural Networks
+    - Optimization
+    - LORA
 categories:
+    - AI
-- [AI]
+    - Machine Learning
-- [Machine Learning]
+    - Deep Learning
-- [Deep Learning]
+    - matrix-factorization
 ---

 # Motivation
 As someone who implements deep learning models on embedded systems, an important consideration is often the size of the model.
 There are several notions of size, but the two major ones are :